tib-dev/tib-dev/README.md

 Welcome to my GitHub!
 I'm a passionate developer and certified data communication engineer with a love for building impactful software and secure systems.

 - 🎓 Certified in Networking and Cybersecurity
 - 🏗️ Focused on full-stack development and backend architecture
-- 🤝 Always open to collaborating on open-source or freelance web projects
+- 🤝 Open to collaborating on open-source or freelance web projects
 - 💬 Ask me about my projects or let’s team up for coding challenges!

 ---

 ## 🏆 Achievements

 - 🥇 **1st Place** – Huawei ICT 2022/23 National Final (Ethiopia)
 - 🥉 **3rd Place** – Huawei ICT 2022/23 Global Final
 *A global competition testing cutting-edge IT & networking skills.*